🏍️ ATV · UTV · Dirt Bike · Side-by-Side

 • Afternoon: hit the terrain you came for — technical zones, creek systems, ridge runs

-• Evening: West End Cafe breakfast if you timed it, or Sawbriar Brewing for food and beer
+• Evening: West End Cafe if you timed it right, or Sawbriar Brewing for food and beer

-Day 3 Second Brimstone or Home via Jamestown
+Day 3 Final Ride or Load Out via Jamestown

 • Option B: Break camp early, load out by 10am

-• West End Cafe breakfast in Jamestown before the drive (closes 3pm — don’t miss it)
+• West End Cafe breakfast in Jamestown before the drive — closes 3pm, worth planning around

-• Twin Arches is 20 minutes off Hwy 154 — a 5-mile easy walk through the largest sandstone arches in the eastern US.
-Worth the detour if you’ve never seen them
+• Twin Arches is 20 minutes off Hwy 154 — largest sandstone arches in the eastern US, 5-mile walk.
+Worth the detour

 • Dale Hollow Lake is on the way south — cleanest cold water in Tennessee, 30 minutes from Jamestown